MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/flw-overview.md

 An Outlook add-in allows frontline managers to view and create work orders in Outlook, so they can quickly respond to service requests and questions.
 The Outlook add-in also provides copilot capabilities to assist with work order creation and scheduling in Outlook.

-A Teams home page or a Viva Connections dashboard in Teams provide frontline workers with an at-a-glance view of their workday and frontline managers with the ability to view and create work orders.
+A Teams home page or a Viva Connections dashboard in Teams provides frontline workers with an at-a-glance view of their workday and frontline managers with the ability to view and create work orders.
 Users can also initiate a Dynamics 365 Remote Assist call from here.

 As an organization, you can use the capabilities in Microsoft Outlook, Microsoft Teams, Microsoft Teams and Viva Connections, or a combination.
 For more information about what the integrations provide, see: